k0T0z/gsoc24-blog/_posts/2024-07-08-google-summer-of-code-2024-week-7-8-and-9-my-boogeyperiod.markdown

 > yeah, perlin noise is 2D, so it often has two frequencies, but I suppose if we're allowing transformations on domain and range, frequency doesn't even matter
 > you can force the perlin noise to have a domain of 0-1 and make the user map it differently

-There will be more detailed explanation about this when I reach the AI part.
+I will provide a more detailed explanation of this when I reach the AI component of the project.

 ![Fast Noise Tool](/gsoc24-blog/assets/fast-noise-tool.png)

 ## The Renderer

-Why we are implementing the ``Visual Shader Editor`` in the first place?
-Well, because in order to see how good our AI Agent perform.
-We will need to render the generated shader.
-Of course we will have an error function that will tell us how good the shader is, but we need to see it with our eyes as Josh recommended.
+Why are we implementing the **Visual Shader Editor** in the first place?
+The primary reason is to evaluate the performance of our AI agent.
+While we will have an error function to quantify the quality of the generated shader, visual inspection is essential, as Josh recommended.

-When it come for rendering and graphics, then you mean Robert.
-I am not ready yet for the renderer, but I like to know things in advance.
-I wanted to know how I am gonna apply my shader to a specific resource.
-For example, if I have a sprite or a background, how I am gonna apply the shader to it.
-Like if I want to make a disappering effect, how I am gonna apply it to a sprite.
-There are some built in variables that ENIGMA prepends to the shader code.
+When it comes to rendering and graphics, we turn to Robert.
+Although I'm not ready to tackle the renderer just yet, I like to familiarize myself with the necessary concepts in advance.
+Specifically, I want to understand how to apply my shader to a specific resource.
+For instance, if I have a sprite or a background, how do I apply the shader to it?
+If I wanted to create a disappearing effect, what would be the method to apply it to a sprite?
+ENIGMA has some built-in variables that it prepends to the shader code, and I aim to learn how these work.

 > R0bert — 23/07/2024 19:28